 Three moths, namely Bactra verutana Zeller, B. minima Meyrick and B. venosana Zeller, and one weevil, Athesapeuta cyperi Marshall, have been studied in detail (Frick, 1978) and have all proven to be adequately host-specific, yet none has proven to be effective as classical biological control agents (Phatak et al., 1987).
 For example A. cyperi was introduced to control purple nutsedge in Barbados in 1973, Cook Islands in 1971 and 1973, and Fiji and Tonga in 1971 but could not survive.
 Though it established in Hawaii following releases in 1925, it had negligible effect on the purple nutsedge.
-B. minima was also released in Cook Islands in 1973 and Fiji and Tonga in 1971 but could late the successful with these four insects tested at several locations (Phatak et al., 1987).
+B. minima was also released in Cook Islands in 1973 and Fiji and Tonga in 1971 but could also not survive.
+In effect, attempts to control purple nutsedge with classical biological control have not been successful with these four insects tested at several locations (Phatak et al., 1987).
 B. furfurana, B. lancealana, B. venosana and B. bactrana were successful in partially defoliating purple nutsedge in Italy, but tubers were undamaged and the weed recovered (Trematerra & Ciampolini, 1989).